Yni-Viar/heirloom/project/TASKS.md

     std::wstring operationFilePath_;
     bool dirty_;
     ```
-    - [ ] Member function `bool dirty()` accessing `dirty_`
+    - [x] Member function `bool dirty()` accessing `dirty_`
-    - [ ] Member function `void update(const std::wstring& archiveFilePath, const std::wstring& operationText, const std::wstring& operationFilePath)` -- takes mutex and sets fields, sets dirty bit
+    - [x] Member function `void update(const std::wstring& archiveFilePath, const std::wstring& operationText, const std::wstring& operationFilePath)` -- takes mutex and sets fields, sets dirty bit
-    - [ ] Member function `void read(std::wstring* archiveFilePath, std::wstring* operationText, std::wstring* operationFilePath)` -- takes mutex, copies out strings from private fields, clears dirty bit
+    - [x] Member function `void read(std::wstring* archiveFilePath, std::wstring* operationText, std::wstring* operationFilePath)` -- takes mutex, copies out strings from private fields, clears dirty bit
     Instead, `ArchiveProgressDialog`'s ctor will receive a pointer to an `ArchiveStatus` and it will access these values (including the mutex) through it.
-    - [ ] Write unit tests in `libwinfile_tests\test_ArchiveStatus.cpp`.
+    - [x] Write unit tests in `libwinfile_tests\test_ArchiveStatus.cpp`.
-    - [ ] Update `ArchiveProgressDialog`.
+    - [x] Update `ArchiveProgressDialog`.
 Its ctor will receive `ArchiveStatus*`.
 It will not have the mutex or the three strings as fields, instead it will keep the status pointer.
 The timer will check `dirty()` to see if anything has changed, and if so, it calls `read()` to get the updated text.
+    - 🤖 *Implemented ArchiveStatus class in libwinfile with mutex-protected fields and dirty bit tracking.
+Created comprehensive unit tests covering all functionality including thread safety, null pointer handling, and edge cases.
+Updated ArchiveProgressDialog to use ArchiveStatus for thread-safe UI updates with dirty bit checking in the timer.
+All tests pass successfully.*